IzzySoprano/MemoryGame/README.md

 **GitHub pages**
 The project deployment to GitHub Pages is explained in the below steps:

-1. Sign in to GitHub, locate and select [Memory game](https://github.com/IzzySoprano/MemoryGame) from the list of repositories.
+1. Sign in to GitHub, locate and select [Soprano Memory game](https://github.com/IzzySoprano/SopranoMemoryGame) from the list of repositories.

 ![Repo](assets/img/Deployment/Repo.png)